 2. Kota Japan Combination Dual-Sided 2000/5000 Sharpening Stone

 Another excellent pick for sharpening Damascus steel is the Kota Japan Combination Sharpening Stone.
-This Japanese-made whetstone features a dual-sided design that comprises of a 2000 grit and 5000 grit surfaces.
-You can use this whetstone to sharpen Damascus steel and is versatile enough to be used with your typical kitchen knives and even gardening tools.
+This Japanese-made whetstone features a dual-sided design that comprises both 2000 grit and 5000 grit surfaces.
+You can use this whetstone to sharpen Damascus steel, and it is versatile enough to be used with your typical kitchen knives and even gardening tools.

 Highly versatile sharpening stone that also comes with the added benefit of being Japan-made.
 If any country knows about sharpening stones, it is The Land of the Rising Sun.